jrbuda/roll-stats/README.md

    roll-stats.exe
    ```

 4. Target the `/messages` folder in your FoundryVTT instance.
+Make sure FoundryVTT is completely shut down before proceeding.
 For example, it may be located at:
    ```
    C:\Users\yourusername\Desktop\FoundryVTT\Data\worlds\yourworldname\data\messages
    ```